Characters: Guardians Of The Galaxy The Movie

-- Hoist by His Own Petard: It was his constant cruel treatment of Carina, demanding she polish every last surface in his shop and threatening to torture and sell her if she didn't comply, that caused her to snap and use the Infinity Stone to blow up the place and herself, wiping out most of his valuable inventory... except for Cosmo and Howard, neither of whom will be able to fetch high prices from any prospective buyers.
+- Hoist by His Own Petard: It was his constant cruel treatment of Carina, demanding she polish every last surface in his shop and threatening to torture and sell her if she didn't comply, that caused her to snap and use the Infinity Stone to blow up the place and herself, wiping out most of his unique and valuable inventory, except for Cosmo and Howard.

 - I Need a Freaking Drink: After the destruction of his base.
 At least he has Howard the Duck for a drinking buddy.

-- Jerkass: When he is finally seen and shown off in Guardians Of The Galaxy, he is shown to be a mean-spirited Bad Boss, making his cameo appearance in The Stinger for The Dark World have more of a darker tone.
+- Jerkass: When he's finally seen and shown off in Guardians Of The Galaxy, he's shown to be a mean-spirited Bad Boss, making his cameo appearance in The Stinger for The Dark World have more of a darker tone.